MakerBay/Coral_Reef_Mapping_Drone/README.md

 # Coral-Reef-Drone
-An open source ocean drone used for mapping and analyzing the health of coral reefs
+An open source ocean water drone used for mapping and analyzing the health of coral reefs